Adobe Lightroom Basics A Free Guide For New Photographers

 - Lightroom Mobile (cloud-based)

 The most significant difference between the applications is where the images are stored.
-The Classic version saves the images to your computer’s drive, whereas the CC and Moble versions store their photos in Adobe’s Creative Cloud cloud storage service.
+The Classic version saves the images to your computer’s drive, whereas the CC and Mobile versions store their photos in Adobe’s Creative Cloud cloud storage service.

 Fortunately, Lightroom Classic does have an option to sync selected images with Creative Cloud, so you can quickly transfer and edit your photos to all three versions.

-Which Version of Lightroom Should I Use?
+Basics Which Version of Lightroom Should I Use?

 If you’re just getting started using a DSLR or Mirrorless camera and have a laptop or desktop computer, I recommend using Lightroom Classic.
 It’s the most straightforward version to use, and it has the most features.
 If your photography is more smartphone (iPhone or Android) based, I’d suggest going with Lightroom CC.